This article aims only to spread information, not to inspire dreadful acts.

 Now, I will tell you some terrible truths and scary facts about the suicide forest that creates Aokigahara’s horrible fame.

-1. A Home to Yurei Or Ghosts
+It Is Believed that Aokigahara Forest Is Home to Yurei Or Ghosts

 It’s believed that this grove is haunted by yurei or ghosts of the dead, who have committed suicide here.